 The mackerel icefish (Champsocephalus gunnari) is in a group of species known as ‘white-blooded’ fishes.
-This group is exclusively found in the Southern Ocean.
-They survive without the red oxygen carrying pigment haemoglobin in their blood cells.
+This group is only found in the Southern Ocean.
+They do not have the red, oxygen carrying pigment haemoglobin in their blood cells.
 This means their blood is colourless.

 Mackerel icefish grow to 44 cm long at the Heard and McDonald Islands.
-They are thought to live 4–5 years.
+They are thought to live 4 to 5 years.

 Icefish form schools and migrate each 24 hours.
 They spend the day near the seafloor, feeding on plankton and small fish (including juvenile icefish).
 They spend the night in midwater.

 Icefish are an important food for many seabirds, seals and large fish.

 One of the most abundant groups are the Notothenioids.
 They are also referred to Antarctic cods, although they are not true cods.
 These fish have an antifreeze in their blood which stops it from freezing despite their proximity to the ice.

 Antarctic toothfish and Patagonian toothfish

 Toothfish can grow up to 2 m long and weigh 100 kg when fully grown.
 They can live up to 45 years.

 There are two species of toothfish:

 The 2 species are very similar in appearance and habits.
 The Antarctic toothfish is found in the high latitude region close to the Antarctic continent.
 The Patagonian toothfish is found in sub-Antarctic waters on shelves around islands and submarine banks.